exercism/javascript/concepts/while-loops/about.md

 ## Break

-Inside a loop body you can use the `break` keyword to stop the execution of the loop entirely.
+Inside a loop body, you can use the `break` keyword to stop the execution of the loop entirely.
-This is often used in combination with `true` as condition.
+This is often used in combination with `true` as the condition.
 With that, you can control when the loop should stop from any place inside the loop body.

 ```javascript